Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Problem Definition and Evaluation

 \subsection{Evaluation}

-The evaluation of DST model performance often relies on two widely-used metrics: joint goal accuracy (JGA) and slot accuracy.
-As discussed in Section~\ref{sec:related}, both measures have limitations that are exacerbated with long dialogues and a rich state space.
-For that reason, we propose the use of precision, recall, and $F_1$ scores, as well as reporting both CB and TLB results.
-In addition, we note that averaging cumulative state scores across turns in the dialogue produces a biased error estimate that puts more weight on early turns in the overall score.
-Our proposal is to report CB performance at specific points.
+In information extraction (IE) tasks, precision, recall, and F-measure are commonly used, while dialogue state tracking (DST) relies on joint goal accuracy (JGA) and slot accuracy.
+Similar to DST, our IE task updates extracted information across turns.
+Directly adopting DST metrics for dialogue-based IE is not ideal, because they overemphasize earlier parts of a conversation and do not disentangle the effects of error propagation across turns \citep{kim-etal-2022-mismatch}.
+For these reasons, we propose to use precision, recall, and $F_1$ scores, along with reporting both cumulative and turn update scores.

-Our experiments require the model to handle multi-value and extended free-form text responses.
+Our task requires the scoring to handle multi-value and extended free-form text responses.
 For scoring purposes, we treat multi-value slots as multiple instances of a slot.
-For free-form responses, following the multi-span setup in question answering~\cite{li-etal-2022-multispanqa}, we enumerate all possible alignments between predicted and gold values.
+For free-form values, following the multi-span setup in question answering~\cite{li-etal-2022-multispanqa}, we enumerate all possible alignments between predicted and gold values.
 Each gold value is aligned to one predicted value at most, and percentage match is computed based on the longest common substring (LCS) to give a partial-credit score in the range $[0,1]$ (rather than requiring exact match, i.e., $\{ 0,1\}$ score) for use in measuring precision and recall.

-\paragraph{Cumulative score (evaluating $\overleftarrow{\bX}$).} A cumulative belief (CB) state score $m$ is computed for a particular turn (specific index $t$ or dialogue-final turn) in the $n$th dialogue as follows:
+\paragraph{Cumulative Score (evaluating $\overleftarrow{\bX}$).} A cumulative belief (CB) state score $m$ is computed for a particular turn (specific index $t$ or dialogue-final turn) in the $n$th dialogue as follows: